hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 ## Instructor availability and message responses

 **You can ask a question about anything at any time.** You have both the right and the responsibility to ask questions about anything in the course you don't fully understand, whether math or some aspect of the syllabus or anything else.
-You can use email (hmuchalski@mail.fresnostate.edu), office hours, appointments, or grab me before or after class.
+You can use email, office hours, appointments, or grab me before or after class.

 However, please note that I cannot always respond immediately to messages.
 In particular **I do not typically check email between 6:00pm and 8:00am on weeknights**, and **I do not typically check email at all on weekends** in order to prioritize time for family and other non-work pursuits.
 That said,